tenzir/tenzir/web/blog/tenzir-for-splunk-users/index.md

 [kusto]: https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/

-In fact, for a given dataflow pipeline there's often an equivalent SQL expression, because a lot of the underlying engines internally map to the same execution model.
+In fact, for a given dataflow pipeline there's often an equivalent SQL expression, because the underlying engines frequently map to the same execution model.
 This gives rise to [transpiling dataflow languages to other execution platforms][splunk-transpiler].
 Ultimately, our goal is that security practitioners do not have to think about *any* of this and stay in their happy place, which means avoiding context switches to lower-level data primitives.